guplem/Dashboard-ReactNodeMongoDB/README.md

 A list of all projects is displayed in a table format, showing the project name, type and conformity progress.
 Users can click on a project to view detailed evaluation results for that project.

 > The list can be exported to a CSV file by clicking on the export button.

-> The items can be selected and deleted by clicking on the delete button.
+The items can be selected and deleted by clicking on the delete button.

 ### Project View

-The page displays the project's name and type alongisde a visual representation of the conformity progress with a pie chart with a needle pointing to the current progress.

-In addition, a list of the distincts evaluations performed to the project are displayed, sorted by score, with a pie chart with a needle pointing to the evaluation's score and showing the evaluation's system and dataset.
+The page displays the project's name and type alongside a visual representation of the conformity progress with a pie chart with a needle pointing to the current progress.
+In addition, a list of the distinct evaluations performed on the project are displayed, sorted by score.

 > Tapping on an evaluation will navigate to the evaluation's view.

 ### Evaluations List View

 A list of all evaluations is displayed in a table format, showing the project they are related to, system, dataset, score, and other metrics (accuracy, relevancy, helpfulness, and toxicity).
-Users can click on an evaluation to view detailed evaluation results for that system in the Evaluation View.

 > The list can be exported to a CSV file by clicking on the export button.

-> The items can be selected and deleted by clicking on the delete button.
+The items can be selected and deleted by clicking on the delete button.

 ### Evaluation View

-The page displays the evaluation's project, system, dataset, score, and other metrics (accuracy, relevancy, helpfulness, and toxicity) alongside a visual representation of the different performance of the distinct metrics in a radar chart.
+The page displays the evaluation's project, system, dataset, score, and other metrics alongside a visual representation of the distinct metrics in a radar chart.

 ### Edit views